Kerbalism/Kerbalism/docs/tech-guide/part-modules/reliability.en.md

 Applies to `ModuleEngines` / `ModuleEnginesFX`.
 Ignition means providing thrust after not providing thrust (not merely enabling the PAW toggle).

 Engines get a fraction of `rated_operation_duration` / `rated_ignitions` with low failure odds; beyond that, failure rate rises sharply.
 Failures can destroy the engine.

+The official config enables automatic ratings with the internal `-2` sentinel.
+Explicit values (`0`, `-1`, or positive) always override auto-rating.
+Propulsion families and resource aliases are configured in `GameData/KerbalismConfig/System/EngineReliability.cfg`:

+- Chemical, methalox, hydrolox, storable and nuclear-thermal families use family-specific, bounded vacuum-ISP curves for rated burn duration.
+- Finite-restart families use continuous thrust and vacuum/atmosphere-ISP curves instead of the old thrust buckets.
+- Solid, electric and advanced propulsion default to no generic burn/ignition hard limit unless a support config explicitly supplies one.
+- Unknown engines fail open (no arbitrary 600-second limit).

 ## MTBF